• About

 Where can you buy matzo?

-While you can find matzo in most grocery stores year-round, matzo for Passover has been blessed by a rabbi and is therefore officially kosher for Passover.
+While you can find matzo in most grocery stores year-round, the process for making matzah suitable for Passover is more strict.
+It must be supervised very closely by rabbis to ensure only flour and water is used, tools are clean and the process is complete from beginning to end in 18 minutes or less.
+Then it gets the kosher for Passover label.
 Be sure to read the box before you buy it if "official kosher for Passover matzo" is important to you.
 Most grocery stores will carry an extra stock of Pesach foods including matzo as the Passover season approaches or you can order kosher for Passover matzo online.

 The great matzo ball recipe debate